rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

   osImageURL: ""
 ```

-as you can noticed the extensions have the sandbox-containers.
-The [RHCOS extensions](https://github.com/openshift/machine-config-operator/blob/master/docs/MachineConfiguration.md#rhcos-extensions) users can enable a limited set of additional functionality on the RHCOS nodes.
-In 4.8+ only [usbguard and sandboxed-containers](https://docs.openshift.com/container-platform/4.9/post_installation_configuration/machine-configuration-tasks.html#rhcos-add-extensions_post-install-machine-configuration-tasks) are supported extensions
+As you can see, the extensions include sandbox-containers.
+The [RHCOS extensions](https://github.com/openshift/machine-config-operator/blob/master/docs/MachineConfiguration.md#rhcos-extensions) allow users to enable a limited set of additional functionality on the RHCOS nodes.
+In 4.8+ only [usbguard and sandboxed-containers](https://docs.openshift.com/container-platform/4.9/post_installation_configuration/machine-configuration-tasks.html#rhcos-add-extensions_post-install-machine-configuration-tasks) are supported extensions.

 Automatically the Machine Config Operator will apply the MachineConfigPool rendered containing the different MachineConfigs, including the last MC of sandboxed-containers-extension described in the previous step.